The Larson (Museum) Gallery building was built in 1949. Percy Manser's work was featured in the first exhibition.

 The Larson Gallery Guild Permanent Collection is now made up of several "collections within a collection."
 These include The Dean Spuler Photography collection, the Percy Manser collection, the Greg & Marta Oberg Collection and the Centennial Photography Collection (donated to the Guild in 1976.)

-*Collections visible below on Powerpoint, are currently available for display in offices.
-We are currently in the process of making the collection available online.
+*We are currently in the process of making the collection available online.